Body Language of Love And Dating is a video course by Vanessa van Edwards teaching people how to read body language.

-Vanessa goes on to explain how do we know if someone is attracted to us.
+Vanessa goes on to explain how we know if someone is attracted to us.
 She lists five solid ways:

 There are 3 different types of gazing, and intimate gazing is the way we show attraction:

 Power gazing is looking at someone’s eyes and then forehead.
 Your gaze stays high and you want to use Power Gazing during business meetings or negotiations.

-Social Gazing happens when you look at eyes and mouth.
+Social Gazing happens when you look at your eyes and mouth.

 Intimate gazing is eyes and chest -not eyes to boobs, eyes to chest-.
 If you want to send a signal you like someone, you should drop your gaze to their chest area.

 The direction of someone’s Feet will tell you about their mental activity.

-Vanessa goes into the intimate, personal and social zones people tend to use when keeping their distances with other people.
+Vanessa goes into the intimate, personal, and social zones people tend to use when keeping their distance from other people.

-You can gauge how close people feel with you by looking at how close they get to you.
-You can use peoxemics in two ways: show them how close you want to be when speaking with them.
+You can gauge how close people feel to you by looking at how close they get to you.
+You can use proxemics in two ways: show them how close you want to be when speaking with them.
 Or by planting: stand and see how close they get.